-Note: Would you like access to ALL of our curated short story resources right here on this page — without having to enter your email address more than a dozen times?
+Note: Would you like access to ALL of our curated short story resources — PLUS a free lesson plan template you can use for ANY short story without having to enter your email address more than a dozen times?

-For less than the cost of one cup of coffee shop java, you can have ongoing access to current and future curated resources!
+For just a few dollars per month, you can have ongoing access to current and future curated resources!
 Let us do the late-night searching for you.
-Sign up here for instant digital access.
+Show me how!